xenserver/xencert/README.md

-The XenServer Storage Certification Kit
+The Citrix Hypervisor Storage Certification Kit
 =======================================

-This repository contains the code of the "XenServer storage Certification Kit".
+This repository contains the code of the "Citrix Hypervisor Storage Certification Kit".